 From mid-September, a list of host laboratories and the research projects they propose are posted on the application website after registration: https://ppu.pasteur.fr (the link is proposed also in the Current Call section of this web site).

 Applications must be sent through the same link: the candidates can select up to four projects they are interested in, and upload a detailed CV and a motivation letter in PDF format.

 Advisors may request additional information from candidates including reference letters and may interview some candidates by visio-conference.
 Each advisor must eventually choose only one candidate for his/her project to present to the Admission Committee.

-Candidates are advised to contact potential host laboratories as early as possible in order to allow sufficient time for communication between the candidate and the laboratory.
+Candidates may contact potential host laboratories for further information but application must be made through the application website (no email application).
 Since each advisor must choose only one candidate, candidates may apply to more than one laboratory (maximum four).
 Advisors are asked to notify candidates who will not be selected as soon as possible.
 A candidate cannot be selected for more than one project.